-The challenge is to take the visibility that comes with being in the field and kick it up the chain, where higher-level managers can review in the context of all the other projects they've got going on at the same time.
+The challenge is to take that level of visibility and kick it up the chain, where higher-level managers can review in the context of the other projects they're managing.